IBM/anomaly-prediction-streams-singlestore-cp4d/README.md

 1. IoT temperature sensors send data to IBM Event Streams.
 2. Kafka pipelines in Singlestore consume data from IBM Event Streams and store data into tables.
-3. The AI model is built using the data in the Singlestore database to predict anamolies.
-The model output is stored back in the Singlestore database.
+3. The AI model takes the sensor data from singlestore at regular intervals as input.
+The model forecasts the sensor data, predicts anomalies and stores back the anomaly data to singlestore.
 4. A dashboard is displayed by Cognos using the AI model output in the Singlestore database.
+5.
 ## Prerequisites
 1. [IBM Cloud Account](https://cloud.ibm.com)
 1. [IBM Cloud Pak for Data](https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global)